Active Ageing to Optimize Your Health

 As The Better Health Channel emphasizes, these aspects of your immediate environment help bring purpose to your life, a healthier mental state and bring you closer to the things you enjoy doing and the people you enjoy spending time with.

 Humans are generally social beings.
-We like to live and work in communities and, without the conducive environment, we cannot lead the social lives so important to our active ageing.
-Isolation is known to produce various side effects from depression to ill health, and keeping in touch with friends and family on a regular basis by spending quality time talking as well as partaking in activities together keeps your body energised and your mind alert.
+We like to live and work in communities and without the conducive environment, we cannot lead the social lives that are so important to active ageing.
+Isolation is known to produce various side effects.
+These include depression and ill health.
+By keeping in touch with friends and family on a regular basis you’ll feel better.
+If you spend quality time talking as well as partaking in activities together, you’ll keep your body energised and your mind alert.

 Everyone is different, so while these suggestions may tickle the fancy of some, they may sound less than appealing to others.
 Take some time to think about the social activities that bring you joy, and reinvest in what they have to offer if you haven’t given them the time in your life that they deserve.
 It could be a Church service on a Sunday morning, a weekly game of bridge or simply afternoon tea with your loved ones.

-So while active ageing at face value denotes physical activity, it is much more than doing some physical exercise into ones’ retirement years.
+So while active ageing at face value denotes physical activity, it’s much more than doing some physical exercise into ones’ retirement years.
 Take your environment seriously, whether you’re staying put at home or moving into a retirement facility.
-Then make sure you find a way to actively partake in social activities that make you happy, renew your sense of purpose and bring you closer to your friends and family.
+Then make sure you find a way to include yourself in social activities that make you happy, renew your sense of purpose and bring you closer to your friends and family.
 Personal development can begin at any age, and it can only bring you closer to a better quality of life.